 -Wash the thyme and rosemary.

 -In a glass dish, mix the oils and vinegar, and add the chopped onion and garlic, tomato pulp, herbs (thyme, rosemary), sweet paprika, Espelette pepper, and salt.

 -Place the pork belly slices in the glass dish with the marinade mixture, turn them over, cover with cling film, and set aside in the refrigerator for 3 hours.

--After 3 hours take out of the fridge, turn the slices to the other side, and put them again in the refrigerator for 3 hours.
+-After 3 hours, take out of the refrigerator, turn the slices to the other side, and put them again in the refrigerator for 3 hours.

 You can also place them on a baking sheet covered with aluminum foil and put them in the oven for 5 to 6 minutes on each side (depending on the oven and the thickness of the slices).

 Marinades are a quick and easy way to enhance the flavor of your meals.
 The marinade will not only add extra flavor but will also tenderize the piece of meat you’re cooking.